AlexNedMartin/Mortage_Loan_Approval_Predictive_Modelling/README.md

-# Mortage Loan Approval- Predictive Modelling Project
+# Mortage Loan Approval - Predictive Modelling Project

 This is my capstone project completed at Digital Futures.